A postapocalyptic road trip and a quest for redemption.

 “A thrilling, life-affirming adventure, The Way is a bold blend of a post-apocalyptic scorched earth, ancient Buddhism, and interspecies relationships—all packed into a tightly woven story of horror, hope, and love.”—Katie Hafner, author of The Boys

 “Part survival story, part grimoire, The Way is a magical book.
-Cary Groner is a master storyteller.
-His glorious, enchanting prose cast a spell on me from the bleak beginnings of his post-apocalyptic tale until its symphonic conclusion.
+Groner is a master storyteller.
+His glorious, enchanting prose cast a spell on me from the bleak beginnings of his postapocalyptic tale until its symphonic conclusion.
 In the end, The Way tells us that the only way to survive this world we've destroyed is to make better friends with the animals who remain.”—Domenica Ruta, author of Last Day

-“Cary Groner's The Way, with its post-frontier Buddhism and thrilling quest, is everything that apocalyptic doomer novels should be: entertaining, unsparing, and spiritual.
-This is an invigorating addition to the vital literature that bears witness to what we can't afford to ignore: our collective patterns of self-destruction.
-I loved it.”—Claire Vaye Watkins, author of I Love You But I’ve Chosen Darkness
+“The Way, with its post-frontier Buddhism and thrilling quest, is everything that apocalyptic doomer novels should be: entertaining, unsparing, and spiritual.
+This is an invigorating addition to the vital literature that bears witness to what we can’t afford to ignore: our collective patterns of self-destruction.
+I loved it.”—Claire Vaye Watkins, author of I Love You but I’ve Chosen Darkness

-“An ultimately hopeful vision of the aftermath of disaster. . .
+“An ultimately hopeful vision of the aftermath of disaster . . .
 An engaging window into a strange new world.”—Kirkus

 -

-In Cary Groner’s vision of the near future, the world has been ravaged by a lethal virus and only the young have survived.
-Cities and infrastructures have been destroyed, countries no longer exist as they once did, and the natural world has taken over the landscape in surprising ways, with herds of camels roaming the desert and crocodiles glowing in the rivers, the result of some CRISPR experiment gone awry.
+It’s 2048, and the world has been ravaged by a lethal virus.
+With few exceptions, only the young have survived.
+Cities and infrastructures have been destroyed, and the natural world has reclaimed the landscape in surprising ways, with herds of wild camels roaming the American West and crocodiles that glow neon green lurking in the rivers.

 PRODUCT DETAILS

-ISBN: 978-1954118423
+ISBN: 9781954118423

 Price: $28.00

-On-sale date: 12/3/24
+On-sale date: 12/3/2024

-Weight: 1.05 LBS
+Weight: 1.05 lbs.